 Abu Dhabi is the richest and largest of the seven Emirates in the UAE and the city of Abu Dhabi is also the capital of the UAE federation.
-Abu Dhabi's economy is driven by its oil and gas production and Abu Dhabi had approximately 6 per cent. of the world's proven oil reserves (which were 1,483 billion barrels according to OPEC as at 31 December 2016) and approximately 3 per cent. of the world's natural gas reserves (which were 199,444 billion standard cubic metres according to OPEC at 31 December 2017).
-Abu Dhabi reported real GDP growth of 4.4 per cent. in 2015 and 2.7 per cent. in 2016 and its nominal GDP per capita was approximately U.S.\$68,000 in 2016 (based on the SCAD population estimate as at 30 June 2016), making it one of the highest in the world (using comparative data from the IMF's World Economic Database April 2018).
+Abu Dhabi's economy is driven by its oil and gas production and Abu Dhabi had approximately 6 per cent. of the world's proven oil reserves (which were 1,498 billion barrels according to OPEC as at 31 December 2018) and approximately 3 per cent. of the world's natural gas reserves (which were 203,229 billion standard cubic metres according to OPEC at 31 December 2018).
+Abu Dhabi reported real GDP growth of 2.6 per cent. in 2016, minus 0.9 per cent. in 2017 and 1.9 per cent. in 2018 and its nominal GDP per capita was approximately U.S.\$71,000 in 2016 (based on the latest available SCAD population estimate as at 30 June 2016).

 There was a significant decline in international oil prices between mid-2014 and the end of 2016, which had a negative effect on Abu Dhabi's economy, see "Risk factors-Risks relating to Aldar Investments' investment properties and operating businesses-The success of Aldar Investments' businesses is dependent on Abu Dhabi's economy and is significantly affected by trends in Abu Dhabi's real estate market".
 As a result, the Abu Dhabi government, along with many other governments in the GCC, implemented fiscal reforms designed to boost the economy, including, in June 2018, the announcement of an AED 50 billion three-year package of measures designed to stimulate the economy, make it easier to do business in Abu Dhabi, create jobs and boost tourism.
-Aldar Investments believes that Abu Dhabi's economy is well placed to benefit both from improving oil prices since the start of 2017 and the benefits expected to be delivered by the fiscal reforms implemented.
+Aldar Investments believes that Abu Dhabi's economy is well placed to benefit both from improving oil prices since the start of 2017 and the benefits expected to be delivered by the fiscal reforms implemented and the stimulus package announced.